About the TNDC Tenderloin People’s Garden

-Located at the corner of Larkin and McAllister, the Tenderloin People’s Garden was created as part of TNDC’s campaign for Food Justice, which promotes a more equitable food system that prioritizes all people’s access to the basic human right of healthy food.
-The People’s Garden is a volunteer-led urban farm that brings people of all ages and ethnicities together to grow and harvest free fruits and vegetables for the community.
+Located at the corner of Larkin and McAllister, the TNDC Tenderloin People’s Garden was created as part of TNDC’s work for food justice, which promotes a more equitable food system that prioritizes all people’s access to the basic human right of healthy food.
+The People’s Garden is a volunteer-led urban farm that brings people of all ages and ethnicities together to grow and harvest free fruits, vegetables and herbs for our residents.

 Watch this short video by Cheryl Jennings of ABC 7 News to learn how TNDC is planting the seeds for a healthier community.

 Join us today to create a solution to hunger in the Tenderloin!

 TNDC’s Tenderloin People’s Garden began in 2010 with the transformation of a once vacant lot into a vibrant and vital community garden near City Hall.
 We’ve brought together hundreds of volunteers of all ages and ethnicities, to grow food and community.
 Our garden has harvested over 2,500 lbs of food, distributed to 400 people.
 Click here for more information about this exciting project.

 Your donation makes a difference!